biojppm/cmany/doc/build_items.rst

   $ cmany b --build-types Release,'Debug: --cxxflags "-Wall"'

-Note the use of the quotes; it is necessary to have the arguments correctly parsed by the system.
+Note the use of the quotes; this is necessary to have the arguments correctly
+parsed:

+* The outer quotes (single quotes in this case) are necessary for causing the full specification of the ``Debug`` build type to be considered at once.
+* The inner quotes around the ``-Wall`` flag in the ``Debug`` configuration are needed to prevent it from being parsed as an argument to cmany, which would cause an error.
+* The order of the quotes is irrelevant to cmany.
+The Debug configuration could also have been specified as ``"Debug: --cxxflags '-Wall'"``.
+* You can also escape the quotes using the backslash character.
+For example, you can do ``"Debug: --cxxflags \"-Wall\""`` or ``'Debug: --cxxflags
+  \'-Wall\''``.

-See the :doc:`cmany help on flags </flags>` to discover what flags can be used here.
-Note also that :doc:`exclusion flags </excluding_builds>` can also be used as per-item flags.
+See the :doc:`cmany help on flags </flags>` to discover what flags can be used with build items.
+Note also that :doc:`exclusion flags
+</excluding_builds>` can also be used as per-item flags.

-When creating the flags for the build, the order is the following:
+When creating the flags for the build, the order in the final compile command is the following:

 #. command-level flags
 #. system flags